advplyr/hls-playlist-generator/README.md

 # HLS Playlist Generator

-Gets accurate HLS segment lengths for a video file by using keyframes, then optionally generates an HLS .m3u8 playlist.
+Calculates HLS segment lengths using key frames and optionally generates m3u8 playlist.

 ### Background
 When direct streaming a video via HLS, the segment lengths are determined by the keyframes.